Sports nutrition: Recovery supplements

 Common supplements to help athletes recover from exercising include protein and amino acid supplements.
 The main use for athletes to take dietary proteins are enhance muscle repair and growth.
 The intake of protein is a part of the nutrient requirements for the normal athlete and is an important component of exercise training.
 In addition, it aids in performance and recovery.
 A 2018 meta-review recommended that individuals may take up to 1.6 g/kg/day of protein with a confidence interval spanning from 1.03 to 2.20 so “it may be prudent to recommend ~2.2 g protein/kg/d for those seeking to maximise resistance training-induced gains in FFM.”.
 FFM is an abbreviation for fat free mass.
 Dietary protein intake for well-trained athletes should occur before, during and after physical activity as it is advantageous in gaining muscle mass and strength.
 In healthy individuals with good kidney function there is no evidence that consuming a high protein diet has any deleterious effects.
 A bountiful protein diet must be paired with a healthy, well-rounded meal plan and regular resistance exercise.
 Characteristics of this particular diet include the type of exercise, intensity, duration and carbohydrate values of diet.

 Post-exercise nutrition is an important factor in a nutrition plan for athletes as it pertains to the recovery of the body.
 Traditionally, sports drinks such as Gatorade and Powerade, are consumed during and after exercise because they effectively rehydrate the body by refueling the body with carbohydrates, minerals and electrolytes.
 Electrolytes regulate the body's nerve and muscle function, blood pH, blood pressure, and the rebuilding of damaged tissue.
-These types of drink are commonly made of the carbohydrates glucose and sucrose in water and has been seen to improve the football players' performance.
+These types of drink are commonly made of the carbohydrates glucose and sucrose in water and has been seen to improve football players' performance.

 A substitute for sports drinks is milk, which contains many electrolytes, carbohydrates, and other elements that help to make it a more effective post-exercise beverage than traditional sports drinks.
 It is true that milk helps replace fluids and electrolytes lost after the athlete has worked out.
 A recovery drink is supposed to replenish the sugar lost, and help recover the muscles to be able to workout at full intensity by the next time they workout.
 When compared to plain water or sports drinks, research supported by the Dairy and Nutrition Council suggests that chocolate milk is more effective at replacing fluids lost through sweat and maintaining normal body fluid levels.
 Athletes drinking chocolate milk following exercise-induced dehydration had fluid levels about 2 percent higher (on initial body mass) than those using other post-exercise recovery beverages.
 These results allowed for prolonged performance, especially in repeated bouts of exercise or training.